linode/apl-docs/docs/tutorials/tutorial-1.md

 8. Activate Drone:

-- In the side menu of Otomi Console under `platform` click on the `Drone` app
+- In the side menu of Otomi Console under `platform` click on `apps` and then on the `Drone` app
-- Click on the `play` button in the top right.
-A new tab will open for Drone
-- Sign in locally with as `otomi-admin` and the password provided in the logs of the installer job.
+- Sign in locally with as `otomi-admin` and the password provided in the logs of the installer job
 - Click on `Authorize Application`
-- Click on `Submit on the Complete your Drone Registration page.
+- Click on `Submit` on the Complete your Drone Registration page.
 You don't need to fill in your Email, Full Name or Company Name if you don't want to
 - Click on the `otomi/values` repository
 - Click on `+ Activate Repository`